AppliedMechanics-EAFIT/SolidsPy/README.md

 problems.
 The code uses as input simple-to-create text files defining a model in terms of nodal, element, material and load data.

-The _repo_ contains 3 main folders:
+The _repo_ contains 4 main folders:

-1. `solidspy/` Which stores the source code in the following subroutines:
+1. `solidspy/` Which stores the source code in the following modules:

     - `solids_GUI.py`: The main program;
     - `preprocesor.py` Pre-processing subrotuines including Gmsh convertion functions using meshio;